-What is covered under an umbrella insurance policy?
+What is covered under an umbrella insurance policy in Michigan?

-An umbrella insurance policy will cover your car accident-related liability for pain and suffering compensation and “excess” medical expenses that is not covered by your third-party car insurance.
+An umbrella insurance policy in Michigan will cover your car accident-related liability for pain and suffering compensation and “excess” medical expenses that are not covered by your third-party car insurance.
 It provides protection up to the limit in your auto insurance policy.

 As auto accident attorneys, we recommend that Michigan drivers purchase a this type of coverage with limits of no less than $1 million.
 Depending on which auto insurance company you have, the limits for this coverage may range from $1 million to $5 million or even $10 million.
 You can often purchase a $1 million dollar policy for under $200 dollars.